Multi-Stream Dynamic Video Summarization: Conclusion

 \subsection{Summarization Framework}

-As shown in Figure ~\ref{fig:system_description}, the input to our system is $M$ temporally aligned views, each containing $N$ frames.
-We begin by extracting spatial features of each frame in each view using a pre-trained CNN.
-Then, we input spatial features to a Bidirectional LSTM layer which extracts temporal features from each view.
-We aggregate both the spatial and temporal features, representing each frame with a comprehensive spatiotemporal feature at each view.
-We note that extracting the spatiotemporal features using LSTM is a common practice as in ~\cite{zhang_lstm,adversarial_lstm,bmvc,sharghi2018improving}.
-We choose to share the weights of the Bi-LSTM layer across the views for two reasons: (a) it allows the system to operate on any number of views without increasing the number of trainable parameters which alleviates overfitting, and (b) the process of learning temporal features is independent of the view, thus it should utilize data from all views to produce better temporal modeling.
+Figure ~\ref{fig:system_description} shows the input as $M$ independent views, with $N$ frames at each view.
+We follow ~\cite{zhang_lstm,adversarial_lstm,bmvc,sharghi2018improving} in constructing features of each frame across the streams.
+First, spatial features are extracted from each frame at each view using a pre-trained CNN.
+Then, spatial features are temporally processed using a Bidirectional LSTM layer.
+By aggregating both spatial and temporal features, we obtain a comprehensive spatio-temporal feature vector of each frame at each view.
+We choose to share the weights of the Bi-LSTM layer across the views for two reasons: (a) it allows the system to operate on any number of views without increasing the number of trainable parameters which alleviates overfitting, and (b) learning temporal features is independent of the view, thus it utilizes data from all views to produce better temporal modeling.

 We break down our objective into two tasks: selecting diverse events and identifying the view(s) contributing to illustrating each selected event in summary.
 In first task, to select diverse events, we construct a feature set accounting for all the views at each time-step.
-We do so by max-pooling the spatiotemporal features from all the views, resulting in the most prominent feature at each index of the feature vector.
+We do so by max-pooling the spatio-temporal features from all the views, resulting in the most prominent feature at each index of the feature vector.
 We follow max-pooling by a two-layer Multi-Layer Perceptron (MLP) that applies non-linear activation on joint features that are represented as $\Phi$ in Eq. ~\ref{eq:multi_dpp}.

 The second task, however, is used to identify the most representative view(s) at each event.
 We use a two-layer MLP that classifies each view at each time step.
 Formulating this task as a classification problem serves three purposes.
 First, it selects the views that are included in the summary, which is an intrinsic part of the solution.
 Second, it regularizes the process of learning the importance of each event by not selecting any view when the time-step is non-important.
 Finally, the classification confidence of view $m$ can be used to represent the quality ($q_n^m$) at time-step $n$.
 This is later used to compute the Multi-DPP measure that determines which time-steps are selected.
 In the case of non-overlapping views, the framework may need to select multiple views at the same time-step.
 That's why, we conduct an independent view classification by applying binary classification, which allows classifying each view independently from the rest.